PrakatNeupane/prakat-e-commerece-backend-api/process-note.md

           if exit {
-              update user status from inactive to active in the database send email confirmation to the user saying the account is active response successful request message to the client app }
+              update user status from inactive to active in the database response successful request message to the client app }